 Course & Exam Scheduling

 Courses should be scheduled in adherence with the University's allowable meeting patterns.
-You may also want to review the Class Meeting Patterns information and Classroom Scheduling Policy.
-Once the course schedule is set, the Registrar's Office, in conjunction with the Student Services Manager (SSM), will allocate a room.
+Once the course schedule is set, the Registrar's Office, in conjunction with the department's Student Services Manager (SSM), will allocate a room.
 Make sure the SSM knows your room preferences such as size/capacity, technology needs, black/white boards, etc. Note that sometimes instructors are assigned rooms that are not ideal.
 This happens more so when your class is scheduled during peak times, which are between 10am and 2pm, approximately.
 You can ask the SSM to look for another room, but it is not always possible to find one.
 Instructors may search for and review rooms on 25Live (SUNet log-in required), the University's room scheduling resource, using the Locations tab.
 The SSM will be happy to provide you with a quick navigation tutorial!

 Dead Week/End Quarter Period: during the last week before final exams, classes are held as usual despite student rumors to the contrary!

 Depending on which day(s) of the week you teach, you may encounter University holidays which could reduce your overall teaching hours in any given quarter.
 Classes may not be held on official University holidays unless the School of Humanities and Sciences has granted an exemption.
 All classrooms are otherwise closed during holidays and may not be scheduled.
 No Registrar's Scheduling Office services or facilities are available when the University is closed.
 It is not required that you have make-up sessions for missed classes.
 Scheduling a make-up session can be challenging given the hectic schedules of our student body, so offering an additional optional session will likely be the best you can do.